D067659/tpmc_documentation/user_guide/user_guide.md

 </kbd>
 <br/>

-Let us put attention on how the Placeholder was used to call another Function with the input i.e. field of the original function and put the result of that Function in the API body template.
+Let us put attention on how the placeholder is evaluated by calling another function named "retrieve_company_symbol" and passing the value of the field "company_name" of the "stock_price" function to which this API belongs.
+The result of that function call, i.e. the company_symbol, is finally the value of this placeholder and thus inserted into the template given for the URL parameters.

 #### Edit